srsran/srsRAN_Project_docs/docs/source/tutorials/source/dpdk/source/index.rst

 Running srsRAN with DPDK
 ************************

-Once DPDK has been installed and configured you will need to create a clean build of srsRAN Project to enable the use of DPDK.
+Once DPDK has been installed and configured you will need to create a clean build of |project_name| to enable the use of DPDK.

 If you have not done so already, download the code-base with the following command: